nafi-ullah/Racing-Game/README.md

 Follow these steps to install and play the Racing Game:

-1. **Clone the Repository:** Clone this repository to your local machine using the following command: <be>
+1. **Clone the Repository:** Clone this repository to your local machine using the following command: <br>
 <code> git clone https://github.com/nafi-ullah/Racing-Game.git </code>